 Tax Time Travel.
 The taxation and regulation process for time traveling individual and corporations offering such services is a critical aspect in ensuring safety and scalable time-shifting infrastructure.
 B.A.T.S.H.I.T. is working diligently to refine our simple, easy to understand, 769 page Time Tax Code including inflation adjusted tax costs based on the time gap between the current tax year and the time shift result.
 Note: this inflation adjustment will be applied for reverse time shifting only.

 Regulate Time Shifting.
-We have all drunken nights in undergrad and at comic conventions arguing about the logistical problems with time travel, causality, paradoxes, and accidentally having sex with one’s genetic progenitors.
+We have all spent drunken nights in undergrad and at comic conventions arguing about the logistical problems with time travel, causality, paradoxes, and accidentally having sex with one’s genetic progenitors.
 B.A.T.S.H.I.T. has figured it all out and we provide a simple, easy to understand guide for acceptable, legal time shifts and time shifting activities so that you never have (had (will have (will have had))) to worry again!

 Build a Coherent, Agile Time Scheduling Infrastructure.
 We here at B.A.T.S.H.I.T. want to make sure no one accidentally shifts right into the middle of something horrible like another Shifter’s torso at the signing of the Magna Carta, an army of angry, radioactive, Panamanian Kinkajou mutants in the aftermath of the inevitable Banana Wars, the front row of a 2054 Vegas lounge performance by a 60 year old Justin Beiber, or 1978 Ohio.
 With this in mind, B.A.T.S.H.I.T. has developed the most comprehensive set of Times Tables, Chronotrain Schedules, and Coincident Permitting database assembled at this point in time.
 Of course, none of this is at all necessary yet.
 But it’s imminent.
 We’ll need clear time travel taxation and infrastructure guidelines any moment now and B.A.T.S.H.I.T. will be ready to save the day..